-Import a model with Custom Model Import - Amazon Bedrock
+Import a customized model into Amazon Bedrock - Amazon Bedrock

 You can use a model that you import with on demand throughput.
 Use the InvokeModel or InvokeModelWithResponseStream operations to make inference calls to the model.
-For more information, see Use the API to invoke a model with a single prompt.
+For more information, see Submit a single prompt with InvokeModel.

 Note